Oketz Unit: History

+The Oketz Unit took part in the response to 7 October 2023: "Ran praised one of the dogs for saving lives in the battle."

+According to Euro-Med Human Rights Monitor in June 2024—after video appeared of a 60-year-old woman in her home in the Jabalia refugee camp being mauled by dogs—the Israeli military was using dogs systematically to attack Palestinian civilians.

+In July 2024, Mohammad Bhar, a 24-year-old Palestinian man with down syndrome and autism was mauled by a dog in his family home and left to die by Israeli soldiers.

 Dogs

 Oketz prefers the Belgian Shepherd (Malinois), over the German Shepherd and Rottweiler, which were formerly employed by the unit.
 The reasons for this preference are twofold: one, the Malinois is large enough to effectively attack an enemy while still being small enough to be picked up by its handler, and two, their coats are short and typically of a neutral to fair color, making them less prone to heatstroke.

 Previously, Canaan dogs were used by the unit, but had to be retired since they were too stubborn.